 “Missoula College is in a unique position to provide that,” said Dan Funsch, clinical coordinator of MC’s Radiologic Technology program.
 “Rural facilities find it difficult to retain certified and qualified technologists in CT, and our program will generate a pool of qualified technologists.”

-The Montana Department of Labor and Industry has agreed to work with employers to set up an apprenticeship model for qualified candidates, to complete their clinical competences.
+The Montana Department of Labor and Industry is working with employers to set up an apprenticeship model for qualified candidates, to complete their clinical competences.
 Employers may sponsor the certification of current radiology technologists to ensure compliance with the new TJC requirements.
 For technologists who are not employed by the institution, the apprenticeship agreement would codify a probationary period, incremental wage increases, a requirement to pass the certification exam and a requirement to work for an agreed-upon amount of time once the training is complete.

 The two courses that fulfill the Certificate requirement are on-line and are offered each semester.
 They are: